seanofw/HalfMaid.Async/Readme.md

 # HalfMaid.Async

 Copyright &copy; 2023 by Sean Werkema

 Licensed under the [MIT open-source license](https://opensource.org/license/mit/)

 ## Overview

-This repository contains the HalfMaidGames Async library, which is designed to solve a common problem in video-game programming in C#:  The difficulty of building state machines.
-Instead of using `switch`-statements or hacking `IEnumerable` generators for your state machines, you can use nice, clean `async`/`await`-based programming for each actor in your video game, and it scales very well to complex use cases.
+This repository contains the HalfMaidGames Async library, which is designed to solve a common problem in video-game programming in C#:  The difficulty of building video-game state machines.

+Instead of using `switch`-statements or hacking `IEnumerable` generators for your state machines, you can use nice, clean `async`/`await`-based programming for each actor in your game, and it scales very well to complex use cases.

 ## Installation